ichsanx/Data-Analyst-And-Data-Scientist-Portfolio/README.md

-# 🚀 Data Analytics & Software Engineering Portfolio
+# 🚀 Data Analytics / Data Scientist & Software Engineering Portfolio

 This portfolio showcases my journey as a **Data Analyst** and **Software Engineering enthusiast**, highlighting practical projects and learning experiences from **WebHozz**, **Growia**, **RevoU**, and **Coding Studio**.
 It reflects my capability to design, analyze, and develop full-stack applications, data-driven dashboards, and automation tools.